Getting tested for cancer-causing genetic mutations

 Determining your personal risk

 RISC program: The RISC program does the most work with people coming in for a breast cancer risk assessment.
 Recent studies have shown that, on average, women who test positive for BRCA1 or BRCA2 have up to 87 percent chance of developing breast and up to 50 percent chance of developing ovarian cancer by the time they are 70 years old.

 However, the risk is different for each woman depending on a number of other factors including family history, personal health history and lifestyle.

-Lifestyle modifications, such as quitting smoking and increasing physical activity, can help decrease controllable risk factors.
+Lifestyle modifications: Quitting smoking and increasing physical activity, among other lifestyle changes, can help decrease controllable risk factors.
 And increased monitoring and certain medications can make a significant impact on decreasing cancer risk.

 A colonoscopy can not only detect colorectal cancer early, but it can also help prevent colorectal cancer when physicians remove polyps during the colonoscopy before they turn into cancer.
 People who test positive for genetic mutations involved in colorectal cancer, along with other high-risk individuals, can put together a screening plan depending on their specific risk factors.

-Some women who at risk for developing breast or ovarian cancer can fight back with chemoprevention, oral medications that can significantly reduce a person’s risk of developing breast and ovarian cancers.
+Chemoprevention: Some women who are at risk for developing breast or ovarian cancer can fight back with chemoprevention, oral medications that can significantly reduce a person’s risk of developing breast and ovarian cancers.